 Colourful artwork hangs from the high ceilings to create a beachy/chic feel to the restaurant.
 The space boasts a 280 degree view of the ocean with floor to ceiling windows to showcase the full view.

-On a gorgeous warm sunny day, you can make yourself comfortable on the outdoor elevated deck area and enjoy the view.
+On a gorgeous warm sunny day, you can make yourself comfortable on the outdoor elevated deck and enjoy the view.
 Or if it happens to be a cooler day, the indoor restaurant space is nicely fitted with fireplaces, comfy couches and vibrant decor.

 The space is family friendly and parents can watch their kiddies play on the playground below as they enjoy a coffee on the deck.